 Health Risks of Eating Expired Tomato Paste

-Using spoiled tomato paste can lead to several serious health complications, including:
+Consuming spoiled tomato paste can lead to serious health issues, such as:

-Food Poisoning: Contaminated tomato paste can harbor harmful bacteria that cause symptoms such as nausea, vomiting, diarrhea, and abdominal cramps.
+1. Food poisoning: bacteria may cause nausea, vomiting, diarrhea, and abdominal pain.

-Aflatoxin Exposure: Certain molds produce aflatoxins—highly toxic compounds that can damage the liver, suppress immunity, and increase cancer risk over time.
+2. Aflatoxin exposure: certain molds release toxins that harm the liver, weaken immunity, and increase cancer risk over time.

-Loss of Nutritional Value: Over time, expired tomato paste loses essential nutrients like vitamins, antioxidants, and minerals, reducing its health benefits.
+3. Loss of nutrition: expired paste loses vitamins and antioxidants, reducing its health value.

 tel:+984433384992